weipengdeng/weipengdeng.github.io/content/_index.md

     level: "Merit"
 ---

-I am a PhD candidate focusing on data-driven research at the intersection of cities, people, and technology.

-My work is organized around three pillars:

-- Adaptive commercial systems
-- Equitable foodscapes
-- Sustainable built environments
+I am a PhD student studying how digital transformation reshapes everyday travel behavior and the built environment.
+My research acknowledges the complexity of urban functioning as an interconnected system, with particular attention to the interactions between adaptive commercial systems, equitable foodscapes, and sustainable built environments.
+I am especially interested in developing scalable, cost-effective, and reproducible analytical tools to support urban research and practice.

 If you are interested in collaborating, feel free to reach out via the contact links.